-The internationally acclaimed string quartet of the Staatskapelle Berlin will perform works by Joseph Haydn, Leos Janacek and Franz Schubert in a festive concert.
-We are delighted that the musicians are herewith making up for the concert that was cancelled in March 2020 due to Corona.
+The internationally acclaimed string quartet of the Staatskapelle Berlin performed works by Joseph Haydn, Leos Janacek and Franz Schubert in a festive concert.
+We are delighted that the musicians were herewith making up for the concert that was cancelled in March 2020 due to Corona.

 “The Staatskapelle ensemble gave its second concert at this special venue.
 The programme included string quartets by Wolfgang Amadeus Mozart (KV 464 in A major) and Felix Mendelssohn-Bartholdy (D major, op.
 44.1).
 The invitation was issued on Saturday, 25 September 2021, at 6:00 pm, in the Tambach Castle Church.
 After the wonderful concert, visitors had the opportunity to experience the exhibition “Missing Landscapes” in the west wing of the castle, with the artists present.”

 W.A.Mozart, Darius Milhaud, Alexander von Zemlinsky, Astor Piazzolla, Hanns Eisler

 Excerpt from the article “Musikalischer Frühlingshauch” (Musical Breeze of Spring)

 The wind ensemble of the Staatskapelle Berlin enchanted the audience in Tambach with exquisite works from Mozart to Piazolla.